There are a number of ways that the removal of vegetation is regulated within the Goulburn Mulwaree Local Government Area.

 Requesting a review of the mapped values on a property

-You or your agent can request a review of the Biodiversity Values Map for your property if you feel a value has been incorrectly mapped.
+You can request a review of the Biodiversity Values Map for your property if you feel a value has been incorrectly mapped.
 A review may result in an amendment to the map.
 You will receive a report on the review outcomes.
 It is recommended that you seek an explanation report describing the biodiversity values on your landholding before requesting a map review.

 To request a map review contact the Map Review Team at firstname.lastname@example.org or by phone on (02) 6360 9000.
 There is no fee for a BV Map review.